jolson88/janim/README.md

 # WIP - Janim
-Janim is a lightweight, Functional Programming based, Processing-inspired 2d creative coding library for developers.
-This library leverages as many built-in concepts and APIs in HTML5 (e.g. canvas, css colors, etc.) as possible.
+Janim is a lightweight, FRP-based, Processing-inspired 2d creative coding library for developers.

 ## Goals
 **Minimalist**.
 Janim aims to provide a minimal API surface whose power comes through the composition of its primitives, not by providing a large API that does everything under the sun in its own way.
 We are surrounded by frameworks that you have to "buy into" and largely write your application in the context of that framework.
 Many frameworks are too big and bulky for their own good.
 Their size and learning curves provide obstacles to leveraging them.
 Janim aims to rectify this by minimizing its own API surface and addressing the essential complexity of visual creative coding: understanding time and how behaviors change over time.